UnmadeThoughts/UnmadeThoughts/README.md

-I’m @UnmadeThoughts, a cybersecurity enthusiast and aspiring SOC analyst with a strong foundation in scripting and software development.
+Hi, I’m @UnmadeThoughts — a cybersecurity enthusiast and aspiring SOC analyst with a strong foundation in scripting and software development.

-About Me
+About Me:

-    Originally focused on internal logic processing and scripting in Java and C#, I’m now pivoting toward cybersecurity and defensive operations.
+    Originally focused on internal logic processing and scripting in Java and C#.

-    Currently deepening my expertise in security monitoring, log analysis, and incident response.
+    Currently pivoting toward cybersecurity, with a focus on security monitoring, log analysis, and incident response.

+    Proud holder of the ISC2 Certified in Cybersecurity (CC) certification.

-    Actively building practical skills through hands-on home labs and real-world tools like Splunk, Linux, and VirtualBox.
+    Actively building hands-on skills through labs and real-world tools like Splunk, Linux, and VirtualBox.

-    Excited to expand my portfolio with projects and contributions relevant to security operations and cyber defense.
+    Engaged in ongoing learning and challenges on TryHackMe.

+Projects & Learning:

+    SOC home lab documentation and hands-on setups using Splunk and Ubuntu.

+    TryHackMe rooms focused on detection, incident response, and network security.

-Get in Touch
+Get in Touch:

-I’m always open to networking, collaboration, and sharing knowledge.
-Reach out anytime!

     GitHub: @UnmadeThoughts